 Pergola Style and Design

 Since you can add paint or stain to a wood pergola, you have the flexibility to design your pergola around your space by choosing a color that matches your home and patio.
+Customers who get a pergola for a deck usually stain or paint them to match the deck.
 This grey painted pergola offers the same clean look as aluminum, but with the high quality of wood.
 Our Big Kahuna freestanding cedar pergola kit shows a very sleek and contemporary look, with the natural beauty of cedar.
 Some paints can create the same look as an aluminum pergola kit, with the sturdy qualities of wood.

 Cost Comparison for Aluminum Pergolas and Wood Pergolas